 The U bolts and mounting hardware should be stainless steel for resistance to corrosion although less expensive zinc hardware can be used and will still last for years in most environments.

 The plate can be cut with a hack saw, a chop saw or even a skill saw with the appropriate metal cutting blade.
 The holes can be drilled with a drill press if available and with a hand drill if necessary.
 Use the measurements on the sketches here for this.
 After drilling the holes for the U bolts you can place the flange in the middle and mark the holes for mounting the flanges.
 The flanges are on opposite sides of the plate so the same four holes can be used for both.
+Since the flanges are a good fit for only a 1.3 inch O.D. pipe, you can consider use of the bracket/U bolt arrangement we now use on the commercial version that will allow use of several standard mast sizes.
+See it here and you can buy the parts here.

 2. Install U bolts and flanges